GeorgeLepska/George-Lepska-Portfolio/README.md

 ## GEORGE_LEPSKA_PORTFOLIO

 # ABOUT
 My name is George Lepska.
 I graduated from Wesleyan University in May opf 2025.
 During my time at Wesleyan, I majored in Economics and minored in data analysis and art history.
-Throughout my time at Wesleyan, I grew a strong analuysitcal background and developed a passion for data analysis.
+At Wesleyan, I grew a strong analytical background and developed a passion for data analysis.
 I am excited to bring my skills to the field of data analysis as an entry-level business analyst.

 # PROJECTS: